awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 + You can have only one default subnet per Availability Zone\.
 + You cannot create a default subnet in a nondefault VPC\.

 If there is not enough address space in your default VPC to create a size `/20` CIDR block, the request fails\.
-If you need more address space, you can [add an IPv4 CIDR block to your VPC](configure-your-vpc.md#vpc-resize)\.
+If you need more address space, you can [add an IPv4 CIDR block to your VPC](vpc-cidr-blocks.md#vpc-resize)\.

 If you've associated an IPv6 CIDR block with your default VPC, the new default subnet does not automatically receive an IPv6 CIDR block\.
 Instead, you can associate an IPv6 CIDR block with the default subnet after you create it\.
-For more information, see [Associate an IPv6 CIDR block with your subnet](working-with-subnets.md#subnet-associate-ipv6-cidr)\.
+For more information, see [Add an IPv6 CIDR block to your subnet](modify-subnets.md#subnet-associate-ipv6-cidr)\.

 You cannot create a default subnet using the AWS Management Console\.